jor3l/pebblejs-keyboard/README.md

 The variable Keyboard will have the module, you can create now as many keyboard instances you like, I recommend using only one to use less memory and keep it as simple as possible.

-To initialize your keyboard, simply call 'new Keyboard(WindowObject)', passing a Window Object to the Keyboard module, this window is where the keyboard will be displayed, you can set a new window later by calling 'Keyboard.window(WindowObject)'.
+To initialize your keyboard, simply call `new Keyboard(WindowObject)`, passing a Window Object to the Keyboard module, this window is where the keyboard will be displayed, you can set a new window later by calling `Keyboard.window(WindowObject)`.

 ````js
 var myKeyboard = new Keyboard(window);